Oyekunle-Mark/hello-roomie/README.md

 ```

-to install dependencies and start the application.
+to install dependencies and start the application respectively.